noaa-onms/cinms/modals/_captions.md

 Mean abundance of market squid (_Doryteuthis opalescens_) collected in net samples during CalCOFI cruises at only sites in the Channel Islands National Marine Sanctuary region (top) and all sites over the Southern California Shelf (bottom) from 1997 to 2015 (sampling locations shown in Figure App.F12.17).
 Symbols on graph explained in the caption of Figure App.F12.18.
 Data source: CalCOFI; Figure: A. Thompson/NOAA

+## Figure App.F.13.1.

+A figure showing the density of of black abalone across the Channel Islands from 1985 - 2014 in fixed plots in the rocky intertidal.
+The inset figure shows actual counts from site-wide searches (1995 - 2014).

+### Details

+Black abalone _Haliotis cracherodii_ mean density from fixed plots from 1985–2014 (left) and mean counts from site-wide searches from 1995–2014 (inset) at four islands in Channel Islands National Marine Sanctuary.
+Site wide search counts began in 1995 due to the severe declines in abundance that occurred from 1985–1995.
+Generally, increasing abundances began approximately in the 2007–2009 timeframe.
+Error bars were constructed using one standard error from the mean.
+Figure: [Channel Islands National Park](https://www.nps.gov/chis/index.htm)

 ## Figure App.F.13.2.

+A figure  showing the sizes of black abalone across the Channel Islands from th 1985 - 2014.

+### Details

-Box plots for annual size frequency distributions of black abalone Haliotis cracherodii at each island.
+Box plots for annual size frequency distributions of black abalone _Haliotis cracherodii_ at each island.
 Blue lines represent mean sizes of H. cracherodii at each island pooled across and sites.
 Red lines represent the cumulative mean.
-Figure: Channel Islands National Park
+Figure: [Channel Islands National Park](https://www.nps.gov/chis/index.htm)

 ## Figure App.F.13.3.